Mizzou Hydrogen Car Team: Current Technology

 The body and chassis of Tigergen III is integrated as a partial-load bearing system in a partial-monocoque design.
 This construction technique saves weight without compromising the structural integrity of the vehicle.
 To further reduce weight, Tigergen III's partial monocoque structure is composed entirely of composite materials.
 Carbon fiber and nomex material is used extensively throughout the car.
 Tigergen III uses Horizon hydrogen fuels cell to convert energy from hydrogen gas into electricity which is then used to power the vehicle's electric motor.
 Safety is a priority in Tigergen III.
 The driver is secured with a five-point racing safety harness along with the driver being separated from all components of the fuel system by a fire-resistant bulkhead and easy access to a fire extinguisher.
 Tigergen III competed in the 2012 and 2013 Shell Eco-Marathons.

 Objectives of the Race

-The purpose of the Shell Eco Marathon race is to drive as far as possible on the least amount of fuel.
-The competition is based on efficiency rather than speed and awards are given to teams that use the least amount of fuel while driving on a 6-mile circuit.
+The purpose of the Shell Eco Marathon race is to drive as far as possible on the least fuel.
+The competition is based on efficiency rather than speed and awards are given to teams that use the least fuel while driving on a 6-mile circuit.
 The Urban Concept category subjects vehicles to constraints that resemble those of a consumer vehicle such as brake lights, luggage space, and four wheels along with stop-and-go driving.
 The next competition takes place March 2012 at Discovery Green in Houston, TX.